 - (a) Select three chapters in Palmer that are significant to you.
-Outline clearly the major theme in each chapter, and supporting ideas (with direct referenced quotations). - (b) Explain why these ideas are important for you as a person who teach, mentor or influence others in church or other settings. - (c) What insights/questions and applications about "teacher" and "teaching" do these themes/ideas spark for you?
+Outline clearly the major theme in each chapter, and supporting ideas with referenced quotations (direct or indirect). - (b) Explain why these ideas are important for you as a person who teach, mentor or influence others in church or other settings. - (c) What insights/questions and applications about "teacher" and "teaching" do these themes/ideas spark for you?